Last Updated on September 28, 2022 by Admin

-It can be hard to know which area is best when considering where to go for your next travel nursing assignment.
+Knowing which area is best can be hard when considering where to go for your next travel nursing assignment.
 With so many options in healthcare for a travel nurse, you might not want to choose the first place to travel that comes along.
 And that’s understandable.
-It’s essential to research what each area offers and decide for yourself which nurse jobs will be the best fit.
+It’s essential to research what each area offers and decide which nurse jobs will be the best fit.
 If you are looking for a new adventure this year, some of the top places for travel nursing jobs are in Indiana.

 There are many benefits to being a travel nurse.
 You’ll have the satisfaction of helping people, and you’ll have good job security.
 In addition, travel nursing provides guaranteed shifts at a higher pay with the bonus of exploring a new city as often as one wants, generally 13 weeks at a time but ranging anywhere from 13 – 28 weeks.

 Travel nurses perform any nursing function, usually substituting for staff nurses or supplementing short-term increases in nurse staffing needs.
 A travel RN generally averages $2,400 per week ($9,600 monthly), with the pay varying widely by credentials, experience, specialty, location, and stipend.
-Placements can be planned or may come as needed.
+ESP Personnel can place you as needed.

 Travel nursing is demanding work.
 At ESP Personnel, we work with you to balance your employment with your life outside of work so you can deliver high-quality, compassionate healthcare at your best.
-We work to create relationships and work opportunities that allow you to have a better level of control over when and where you work.
-And we work hard to ensure we secure top-paying assignments for our travel nursing personnel.
+We create relationships and work opportunities that allow you to have better control over when and where you work.
+And we work hard to secure top-paying assignments for our travel nursing personnel.

 Why a Travel RN needs to Do Their Research